WANS

-WANS (1280 AM) is a southern gospel radio station located in Anderson, South Carolina, United States.
-The station is licensed by the FCC to broadcast with 5 kW. during the daytime and 1 kW. directional at night.
+WANS (1280 AM) was a southern gospel radio station located in Anderson, South Carolina, United States.
+The station was licensed by the FCC to broadcast with 5 kW nondirectional during the daytime and 1 kW directional at night.

 Station history

-WANS 1280 AM has been in existence since June 1, 1949.
+WANS 1280 AM had been in existence since June 1, 1949.
 For many years, it was a top 40 station.
-In the 1960s the call letters stood for "We're Anderson's Now Sound".
+In the 1960s, the call sign stood for "We're Anderson's Now Sound".
 Later..."We're Anderson's New Sound".

-WANS was paired up with 100,000-watt WANS-FM 107.3 (now WJMZ-FM) in the 1960s.
-Both stations had separate feeds and broadcast from studios located on Clemson Blvd. in Anderson.
+WANS paired up with 100,000-watt WANS-FM 107.3 (now WJMZ-FM) in the 1960s.
+The stations had separate feeds and broadcast from studios located on Clemson Blvd. in Anderson.
 The two stations were wildly popular for many years.
 A large WANS-AM/FM sign was erected in front of the studios on Clemson Blvd. and advertised local Anderson stores and community events.
-In 1988, news studios were built beside the existing ones.
+In 1988, new studios were built beside the existing ones.
 After new ownership took over in 1990, declining ratings and loss of key staff caused a steep decline in ratings for both the AM and FM stations.
 In 1992, the stations went bankrupt.
-WANS-FM 107 was moved to Greenville, South Carolina.
+WANS-FM moved to Greenville, South Carolina.
 The WANS studios on Clemson Blvd. were sold.
-From 1992 to late 1993, WANS 1280 was operated from the transmitter site nearby.
-The station began simulcasting WFBC 1330's News/Talk feed out of Greenville, South Carolina.
+From 1992 to late 1993, WANS operated from the transmitter site nearby.
+The station began simulcasting WFBC (1330 AM)'s news–talk feed out of Greenville, South Carolina.

 In late 1993, WRIX-AM-FM owner Matt Phillips purchased WANS and moved all operations back to Anderson.
-WANS-FM 107 soon changed call letters to WJMZ-FM.
-WANS 1280 aired The Matt and Bev Show from WRIX.
-WANS then played a mix of oldies music and standards for several years with live and local DJs such as Jerry Peeler's beach show & Jimmy Gilstrap's classic 60's & 70's rock-n-roll which was live every Saturday.
-In early 2000, the station became all Carolina Beach Oldies headed by longtime WANS DJ and manager Dann Scott.
-In 2005, the station went all Sports Talk from ESPN.
-Over the years it would also play other style talk shows.
-In 2013, it went to all Sports Talk again from Fox Sports.
-In November 2014, WANS flipped to a Classic Hits format and was simulcasted with WRIX-FM 103.1.
-Owner Tom Ervin donated WRIX-AM-FM and WANS to the Power Foundation out of Greenville, South Carolina that operates Southern Gospel Radio stations in other markets.
-In late February 2015, WANS was flipped to 1950s-1970s Oldies.
+WANS-FM changed its call sign to WJMZ-FM.
+WANS aired The Matt and Bev Show from WRIX.
+WANS then played a mix of oldies music and standards for several years with live and local DJs such as Jerry Peeler's beach show and Jimmy Gilstrap's classic 1960s and 1970s rock-n-roll, which was live every Saturday.
+In early 2000, the station became all Carolina beach oldies headed by longtime WANS DJ and manager Dann Scott.
+In 2005, the station went all sports talk from ESPN Radio.
+Over the years, it would also play other talk programming.
+In 2013, it went to all sports talk again from Fox Sports Radio.
+In November 2014, WANS flipped to a classic hits format and was simulcast with WRIX-FM 103.1.
+Owner Tom Ervin donated WRIX-AM-FM and WANS to the Power Foundation out of Greenville, South Carolina, which operates southern gospel radio stations in other markets.
+In late February 2015, WANS was flipped to 1950s-1970s oldies.
 It was then paired with an FM translator 107.7 FM.
 This put WANS back on FM for the first time since 1992.
 On March 1, 2015, the simulcast with WHQA (formerly WRIX-FM) 103.1 ended.
-WHQA flipped to a Southern gospel format, and WANS 1280 and 107.7 FM flipped to classic hits.
+WHQA flipped to a southern gospel format, and WANS 1280 and 107.7 FM flipped to classic hits.